latentai/leip-tutorials/examples/conda.md

 If you are not already a user of Conda environments, you can follow these [instructions](https://docs.anaconda.com/free/miniconda/miniconda-install/) to get a minimal install.
 We also provide instructions on how to set up on a Python Virtual Environment or on a Docker "client" container.

-Begin by making sure conda (or miniconda) are isntalled in your environment:
+Begin by making sure Conda (or miniconda) are installed in your environment:

 ```bash
 conda list